Click through for the Social care 360 sections

-Definition Methodology Source Demand Number of requests for support received from new clients As reported, and calculated as a per 100,000 population rate and indexed to 2015/16 Adult Social Care Activity and Finance Report, NHS Digital Service users
+Definition Methodology Source Requests for support Number of requests for support received from new clients, by age group As reported Adult Social Care Activity and Finance Report, NHS Digital Service users

-New clients with a package of short-term support to maximise care (ST-Max) care and a known sequel
+New clients with an episode of short-term support to maximise care (ST-Max) care and a known sequel, by age group

-As reported Adult Social Care Activity and Finance Report, NHS Digital Financial eligibility Means test threshold upper limit Adjusted to 2018/19 prices using March 2020 GDP deflators Need Disability prevalence by age group As reported Family Resources Survey, Department for Work and Pensions
+As reported Adult Social Care Activity and Finance Report, NHS Digital Financial eligibility Upper capital limit Adjusted to 2019/20 prices using December 2020 GDP deflators from HM Treasury Expenditure

 Mid-year population estimate